-- at a fixed price or prices, which may be changed, - at market prices prevailing at the time of sale, - at prices relating to such prevailing market prices, - at negotiated prices, or - at a fixed exchange ratio in return for other of our securities.
+- at a fixed price or prices, which may be changed,

+- at market prices prevailing at the time of sale, - at prices relating to such prevailing market prices, or - at negotiated prices.

 Offers to purchase or exchange the securities may be solicited by agents designated by us from time to time.
 Any such agent will be named, and any commissions payable by us to such agent will be set forth, in the applicable prospectus supplement.
 Unless otherwise indicated in the applicable prospectus supplement, any such agent will be acting on a best efforts basis for the period of its appointment.
 Any such agent may be deemed to be an underwriter, as that term is defined in the Securities Act, of the securities so offered and sold.